Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: One-step ahead optimal evaluation locations

-where $l_i$'s denote the GP lengthscales and $c>0$ controls the size of the set.
-Of course, the set (\ref{eq:opt_example_region}) is not guaranteed to contain the global optimum unless $c$ is taken large.
-The main advantage of this approach is that it simplifies the optimisation (especially when $\Theta$ is not bounded).
-We could also simply choose
+where $l_i$'s denote the lengths-cales of the GP covariance function and $c>0$ controls the size of the set.
+Of course, the set (\ref{eq:opt_example_region}) is not guaranteed to contain the global optimum unless $c$ is large enough.
+Another tempting choice is $\tilde{\Theta} = \{\Btheta,\Btheta'\}$ which simplifies the implementation and facilitates fast computations because no auxiliary global optimisation is then needed.

-This choice is particularly tempting because it essentially eliminates the auxiliary optimisation step thereby simplifying the implementation and substantially reducing the computation time of the method itself.
-This approach is especially helpful when some of the parameters are discrete.
-However, as we discuss in Section \ref{subsec:eval_loc_analysis}, the global optimum is often not obtained with (\ref{eq:r}) so that poorer sample-efficiency can be expected.
-We investigate this empirically in Section \ref{sec:exp}.